Home » Marine life » Compass Jellyfish | Identification, Sting & Other Facts

 • Pick out visible tentacle bits with tweezers

-• Soak in hot water
+• Soak in water as hot as you can handle

 • Apply hydrocortisone cream